slimandslam/schwab-client-js/docs/DeveloperReference.md

 All of the `MarketApiClient()` calls are HTTP GET calls, so they are simply fetching market data for you.
 There is a wide range of data you can fetch.
 The calls are listed in Table 1 below.

 Here's an example of getting the price history for the stock ticker "AMD".
 The call `priceHistory()` uses millseconds since the epoch to represent date/time.
-The Schwab developer docs explain each parameter in detail.

 ```
 import { MarketApiClient } from "schwab-client-js";